-Creating a cronjobTo schedule cronjobs, login to the computer that you wish to run the jobs on and run:
+To schedule cron jobs, login to the computer that you want to run the jobs on and run crontab -e to edit your crontab.

-crontab -eThis will open an editor for your crontab.
-You then specify one cronjob per line in the file.
-The syntax of a cronjob line is not very obvious but is explained quite well in the manpage or by running the UNIX command:
+The syntax of a cron job line is not very obvious but is explained quite well in the manpage or by running man 5 crontab.

 There's an example crontab file at the end of the manual page which should help you create your own crontabs.